 Turner extensively sketched Linlithgow on his Scottish tour of 1801.
 This painting is based upon the sketch now in the Fogg Art Museum (Harvard, Cambridge, MA, USA).
 The picture is dateable to around 1806-7 and was first shown at the one-man exhibition that Turner staged in his own gallery at his home in the summer of 1810.

-The composition is overtly classical, reminiscent for example, of the pictorial structuring used by Poussin for his Ashes of Phocion and Wilson for his view of Snowdon, both in the Walker's collection.
-Foreground trees are balanced on left and right, the palace is centred in the middle distance, and a pale blue haze describes the far distance.
+The composition is overtly classical.
+The foreground trees are balanced on left and right, the palace is centred in the middle distance, and a pale blue haze describes the far distance.
 A further classical note is struck with the foreground addition of naked bathing women surrounded by a curious collection of artefacts that includes an earthenware jug, a wooden bucket and what appears to be a paddle.
-These nymphs, like those in The Falls of the Clyde at the Lady Lever Art Gallery, National Museums Liverpool, are a device used to elevate the picture.
-Topographically, the work is inaccurate - partly because details of window and crenellation were only rather summarily sketched by Turner.
+These nymphs are a device used to elevate the picture.
+Topographically, the work is inaccurate - partly because the details of the windows and battlements were only roughly sketched by Turner.
 Other inaccuracies are more deliberate - particularly the added height of the palace, the tapering of the tower of St Michael's Kirk and the softening into the distance of the prominent tower of the Town House lying just behind St Michael's in the town of Linlithgow.